alpha-bytes/sf-extend/README.md

 where...
 - `command` is any sfdx command
 - `localPathOrNpmPackage` is a relative path to your extension module or any supported <a href="https://docs.npmjs.com/about-packages-and-modules" target="_blank">package format</a> that npm can install
-- `-s, --scope` is either of "global (default)" or "project" and indicates whether the extension runs every time the command is executed or only when it executes in the current sfdx project, respectively
+- `-g, --global` declares that the extension will be executed every time the command is run regardless of project

 ## Building Extensions
 An extension is any local module or npm-installable whose default export is class that extends the `Sfdxtension` class: